dirigible-io/dirigible-io.github.io/docs-samples/docs/tutorials/customizations/ide/create-view.md

 Create View
 ===

 All views in Eclipse Dirigible are loaded via the `ide-view` extension point.
+List with all extension points can be found at the[Extensions Overview](/help/development/extensions/) page.
 To develop a new view, _extension_, _view definition_ and _frontend resources_ should be created.
 The following example is using [AngularJS](https://angularjs.org/) and [Fundamental Library](https://sap.github.io/fundamental/).

 ### Steps